 This book summarizes the most recent and useful information about the public health impact of natural and man-made disasters.
 It emphasizes the uses of epidemiologic knowledge about different types of disasters.
 Each chapter is based on a variety of experiences and literature drawn from both developing and industrialized countries.

 Surveillance and Epidemiology

 Wetterhall, S., & Noji, EK.
 (1997).
 Surveillance and Epidemiology.
 In EK.
-Noji (Ed.), The Public Health Consequences of Disasters USA: Oxford University Press.
+Noji (Ed.), The Public Health Consequences of Disasters Oxford University Press.